 - 2.4.1.
 The purpose of the Committee, as defined in its terms of reference, is set out in 2.2.3 above.
 Its terms of reference set out a range of activities that would provide appropriate assurance to the Council in terms of how it manages risk, and ensures adequate and effective control and governance arrangements exist and operate effectively to secure the efficiency and effective use of its resources. - 2.4.2.
 Training opportunities have been made available during the year to members who wish to update their skills and knowledge to ensure that they are able to fulfil their role as members of the Committee. - 2.4.3.
-The Committee has been active during the year in carrying out its duties in monitoring internal and external reports and challenges appropriate officers to ensure that it is satisfied with the effectiveness of controls and the governance and risk management arrangements in place, in accordance with its role and functions set out in its terms of reference in Appendix 1, providing the Council with assurance that effective internal control arrangements were in place during the year.
-This is evidenced by the details provided in Appendix 4 regarding the various reports received and considered by the Committee at its meetings during the year to support its work programme and how each of these enable the Committee to fulfil its terms of reference. - 2.4.4.
-The External Auditor's 2016 Report on Value for Money for Blackburn with Darwen Borough Council confirmed that they were satisfied that the Council has put in place proper arrangements to ensure economy, efficiency and effectiveness in its use of resources during the year ended March 2016.
-The report concluded that the Council has proper arrangements to plan finances effectively and provide reliable financial reporting to support the delivery of its strategic priorities.
-Overall, the Council has responded appropriately to the challenging financial environment during the year and has set out in the Medium Term Financial Strategy a clear view of what needs to be done in 2016/17 and beyond.
+The Committee has been active during the year in carrying out its duties in monitoring internal and external reports and challenging appropriate officers to ensure that it is satisfied with the effectiveness of controls and the

+- governance and risk management arrangements in place, in accordance with its role and functions set out in its terms of reference in Appendix 1. - 2.4.4.
+Based on the evidence presented to the Audit & Governance Committee during the 2017/18 it is the Committee's considered view that the Council has, for the most part, sound financial controls, risk management and governance arrangements in place. - 2.4.5.
+The Committee has continued to invite those senior officers and managers to account for services or functions where significant financial, internal control or governance weaknesses have been identified.
+The members continue to challenge any impairment in stewardship and control of public funds and assets, seeking assurance that prompt and proportionate management actions have been taken.
+This provides the Council with assurance that effective internal control arrangements were in place during the year and that appropriate action has been taken to address any concerns raised as a result of any of the inspection and assurance processes in place.
+This is evidenced by the details provided in Appendix 4 regarding the various reports received and considered by the Committee at its meetings during the year to support its work programme and how each of these enable the Committee to fulfil its terms of reference. - 2.4.6.
+The External Auditor's 2017 Audit Findings Report for Blackburn with Darwen Borough Council included a section on value for money.
+The External Auditor is required to carry out sufficient work to be satisfied on whether the Council has made proper arrangements to secure economy, efficiency and effectiveness in its use of resources during the year ended March 2017 and to provide a conclusion on this.
+In doing this work the main considerations the Auditor focussed on were: - The progress made by management to develop and implement the £15m savings programme; and - The work undertaken by management to update the Medium Term Financial Plan to take account of emerging pressure and changing assumptions. - 2.4.7.
+Based on the work carried out the External Auditor concluded that the Council had proper arrangements, in all significant respects, to ensure it delivered value for money in its use of resources.